rkirov/blog/content/posts/incremental_computation_2.md

 businessCard.get();
 ```

-Rust's [salsa](https://github.com/salsa-rs) relies on this observation to only
+The [salsa framework in Rust](https://github.com/salsa-rs) relies on this
-support static object definitions.
-Through macros a lot of the supporting
+observation to only support static object definitions.
+Through macros a lot of
-machinery is generated on predefined functions instead of behind as dynamic as
+the supporting machinery is generated on predefined functions instead of being
-the incremental implementations above.
-An extra layer of extensibility is added
+as dynamic as the incremental implementations above.
+An extra layer of
-through supporting keys per object - think `p['user'].name`.
-As long as there
+extensibility is added through supporting keys per object - think `p['John
-are no methods working over the collection as a whole (no map, reduce, etc)
+Doe'].name`.
+As long as there are no methods working over the collection as a
-this is a simpler model (which is not necessarily a bad thing).
+whole (no map, reduce, etc) this is a simpler model than general incremental
+computation, but still expressive enough to help with writing incremental
+compilers.

 ## Online combinatorial algorithms